Descent and vanishing in chromatic algebraic $K$-theory via group actions: Swan induction theorems; proof of

 The group $PGL_p(\mathbb{C})$ acts naturally on $\mathbb{CP}^{p-1}$, and the action of the subgroup $G \subseteq PGL_p(\mathbb{C})$ has no fixed points.
 It follows that the class $[H\mathbb{Z} \otimes \mathbb{CP}^{p-1}_+]$ in $\sw(G, \mathbb{Z})$ is a sum of classes induced from proper subgroups.
 To calculate the class $[H \mathbb{Z} \otimes \mathbb{CP}^{p-1}_+]$ in another manner, we can also consider the finite Postnikov filtration $\{\tau_{\leq 2i} ( H\mathbb{Z} \otimes \mathbb{CP}^{p-1}_+) \}$ whose successive subquotients are even suspensions $\Sigma^{2i} \mathbb{Z}$.
 The $G$-action on each of the (shifted discrete) associated graded terms is trivial because the $G$-action extend to an action of the connected group $PGL_p(\mathbb{C})$.
 Therefore, we find that $[H\mathbb{Z} \otimes \mathbb{CP}^{p-1}_+] = p \in \sw(G, \mathbb{Z})$.
 It follows that we have integers $n_H$ for each $H \subsetneq G$ such that

 \end{proof}

 \begin{thm} Let $G$ be a finite group.
-Then $\mathbb{S}[1/|G|]$-based Swan induction holds for the family of cyclic subgroups of $G$. \end{thm} \begin{proof} Let $R = \mathbb{S}[1/|G|]$.
+If $R$ is any $\mathbb{E}_\infty$-ring with $|G| \in \pi_0(R)^{\times}$, then $R$-based Swan induction holds for the family of cyclic subgroups of $G$. \end{thm} \begin{proof} Without loss of generality, we may take $R = \mathbb{S}[1/|G|]$.
 We have $\fun(BG, \perf(R)) \simeq \perf( R[G])$; equivalently, an $R[G]$-module is perfect if and only if its underlying $R$-module is perfect, and similarly for every subgroup of $G$.
 This follows from the fact that taking homotopy $G$-fixed points commutes with arbitrary colimits in the $\infty$-category of $R$-modules.
 Recall that if $A$ is a connective $\e{1}$-ring, then the natural map $K_0(A) \to K_0( \pi_0 A)$ is an isomorphism.
 We thus find a chain of isomorphisms

 Applying Swan's theorem (\Cref{swanthm} above), we conclude the result. \end{proof}